Interpolating wave packets and composite wave functions in QFT and neutrino oscillation problem: Introduction

-For example, trying to understand the neutrino oscillation \cite{bern,gunt,rich,bth,ahm,Dl_1,Dl_2,Nis,kbz,GS,nn_anp,bGG,Dvor,bl1,bl2,bl3,fujii}, we face the problem of construction a consistent relativistic analog of Gaussian wave packet \cite{nn,nn_,nsh,dn,n_sh,NN_shk,nn_sh,kt_1}, which in fact corresponds to the drastically changed meaning of Heisenberg uncertainty conditions \cite{blp,tir,p_s,vrg,kil} in the relativistic QFT.
-Furthermore, it happens for some {\sl invariant parameter of width} $\sigma$ this relativistic wave packet, unlike the non relativistic one, {\sl directly interpolates} between the covariant state with definite 4-momentum at $\sigma\to 0$ and the covariant state with definite 4-coordinate in relativistically covariant sense at $\sigma\to\infty$.
-The inevitable appearance of {\sl two} independent invariant dimensional parameters: mass $m$ and width $\sigma$ gives rise to non trivial dimensionless function of their dimensionless combination $\tau\sim(mc/\sigma)^\epsilon$, $\epsilon>0$.
+Thus, trying to understand the neutrino oscillation, we face the problem of construction a consistent relativistic covariant analog \cite{nn,nsh,dn,n_sh,NN_shk,kt_1}, of Gaussian wave packet \cite{bern,gunt,rich,bth,ahm,Dl_1,Nis,kbz,GS,NN_anp,bGG,Dvor,bl1,bl2,bl3,fujii}, which in fact corresponds to the drastically changed meaning of Heisenberg uncertainty conditions in the relativistic QFT \cite{blp,tir,p_s,vrg,kil}.
+Furthermore, for some {\sl invariant parameter of width} $\sigma$ it happens that this relativistic wave packet, unlike the non relativistic one, {\sl directly interpolates} between the covariant state with definite 4-momentum at $\sigma\to 0$ and the covariant state with definite 4-coordinate in relativistically covariant sense at $\sigma\to\infty$.
+The inevitable appearance of {\sl two} independent invariant dimensional parameters for $a$- th particle: mass $m_a$ and width $\sigma_a$ gives rise to non trivial dimensionless function of their dimensionless combination $\tau_a\simeq(m_ac/\sigma_a)^\epsilon$, $\epsilon>0$.

-The aim of this paper is to demonstrate also, that up to this non trivial function in normalization factor, the axioms of relativistic QFT unambiguously determine such interpolating relativistic covariant wave-packet state with positive mass for arbitrary spin, and that the above mentioned limiting properties fix unambiguously the only important here asymptotic behaviour of this dimensionless function in normalization factor.
+The aim of this paper is to demonstrate also, that up to this non trivial function in normalization factor, the constraints from relativistic QFT joined with minimization properties unambiguously determine such interpolating relativistic covariant wave-packet state with positive mass for arbitrary spin, and that the above mentioned limiting properties have unambiguously fix here the only important asymptotic behaviour of this dimensionless function in normalization factor.
 Whereas its remaining ambiguity defines the form of averages corresponding to observables.
-Constancy of invariant width $\sigma_a$ is the evident merit of Lorentz covariant propagation.
-The physical meaning of parameter $\tau_a$ for $a$- th particle is illuminating by special limit of the wave packet, when $\sigma_a\to 0$, $m_a\to 0$ with fixed $\tau_a$.
-This limit leads to in fact 1+1 - dimension covariant wave packet, propagating on the light cone.
+Constancy of invariant width $\sigma_a$ is evident merit of Lorentz-covariant propagation.